 While I never talked about it with him, I always suspected my dad and I both had a strong need for quiet.
 Sometimes our shyness made it difficult to communicate with others.
 Our words sometimes tumbled out in a way that seemed awkward to others.
 I’ve really tried to work on this especially in the past years.

-If I could go back in time I wish I would have tried to her to know my dad better.
+If I could go back in time I wish I would have tried to get to know my dad better.
 I wish I would have been able to figure out how to let down some of my own walls and get my dad to do the same.